What is Topic Modeling?

-We are long past the days when all you had to do was stuff some keywords in the meta description, and you could easily rank for whatever you wanted to regardless of whether or not it matched the content on your website.
-In 2013, with the Hummingbird Update, Google began using latent semantic indexing or LSI to determine how a keyword and content work together to mean the same thing.
-It’s how Google and other search engines are smart enough to understand the context behind your content and learn how what you’re talking about is related to the keywords and phrases are using.
+We are long past the days when all you had to do was stuff some keywords in the meta description, and you could easily rank for whatever you wanted to, regardless of whether it matched your website’s content.
+In 2013, with the Hummingbird Update, Google began using latent semantic indexing or LSI to determine how keywords and content work together to mean the same thing.
+It’s how Google and other search engines are smart enough to understand the context behind your content and learn how what you’re talking about relates to the keywords and phrases used.

 As much as we wish we did, we don’t know precisely what Google does when they decide how and when to rank any website for a keyword.
 Sure, we have some pretty good ideas thanks to research, trial, and error, but our agency doesn’t know exactly how it’s done.
 The truth is, no one does because Google keeps it under lock and key, and if you have ever come in contact with an agency that guarantees number one ranking, it’s time to run.

-If you’re not using LSI as part of your SEO strategy, you’ll never reach your full ranking potential.
+You’ll never reach your full ranking potential if you’re not using LSI as part of your SEO strategy.
 Why are we talking about a search engine update that happened nearly five years ago?
-It’s because a lot of businesses don’t understand how to craft content that uses LSI to their advantage.
-We’re going to go a little bit further than LSI and look into topic modeling for SEO.
+It’s because many businesses don’t understand how to craft content that uses LSI to their advantage.
+We will go a little bit further than LSI and look into topic modeling for SEO.